 Damsel Scrappy: Saori Kido, who to be saved by the main characters about five times in the original manga, four other times in the movies, twice in the spin-off anime, and once in the manga sequel.
 Of course this gets her bashed six ways from Sunday by many fans.

 Designated Hero: The anime version treats Mitsumasa Kido as a noble man who only did what he had to do.
 Keep in mind, he is also the man who sent a group of children to a Training from Hell, separated Seiya from his sister against his will, allowed Tatsumi to beat those children (Ikki, in particular).
 He is even worse in the manga, since The kids he sent to a Training from Hell are actually his own children.
 Even worse, they were about 100 and only 10 of them actually managed to survive.

-The very sparely featured Chameleon June is very popular for such a minor character.
+The very sparsely featured Chameleon June is very popular for such a minor character.

 Due to the age of the series and the fact that it was posted on the Internet more than ten years ago, a lot of people actually believe that Deathmask's real name is "Angelo".
+The alternate name was popularized on Stayka, an infamous Saint Seiya based fan site, and stayed in the fandom conciousness since.
 It's a deliciously ironic name, granted, but it's not stated anywhere in the actual series.
-The idea about true Deathmask's name as "Angelo" was popularized in the famous Saint Seiya based site of Stayka.
-And although it is true it's not canon, many fans still prefer call him in that way (after all... he NEEDS a name)
+And although it is true it's not canon, many fans still prefer to call him that anyway (after all... he NEEDS a name).